Saburo Hasegawa

-Saburō Hasegawa (長谷川 三郎, Hasegawa Saburō) was a Japanese calligrapher, painter, art writer, curator, and teacher.
+Saburō Hasegawa (長谷川 三郎, Hasegawa Saburō) was a Japanese-born American calligrapher, painter, art writer, curator, and teacher.
 He was an early advocate of abstract art in Japan and an equally vocal supporter of the Japanese traditional arts (Japanese calligraphy, ikebana, tea ceremony, ink painting) and Zen Buddhism.
 Throughout his career he argued for the connection between East Asian classical arts and Western abstract painting.

 Biography

-Early life: 1906-1929
+Early life: 1906–1929

 Saburō Hasegawa was born in Yamaguchi Prefecture in 1906, the fifth of eleven children.
 His father was an executive for Mitsui & Co. who had worked in London and Hong Kong.
 In 1910, when his father was transferred to Kobe for work, the family relocated to nearby Ashiya and lived in a European-style home.
 Hasegawa learned English during his school years, and together with three friends, formed an art club known as the Hakuzōkai (White Elephant Group).
 In 1924, Hasegawa began to study under the post-impressionist painter Narashige Koide in Osaka.
 In 1926, against his father's wishes, Hasegawa entered the art history department of Tokyo Imperial University (today University of Tokyo).
 He graduated in 1929 with a thesis discussing the famous ink painter of the Muromachi period, Sesshū Tōyō.